rozx/UnityModularSystem/README.md

 # Unity Modular System
 Unity Modular system let's you create game object with procedural generated parts.

-With editable random seed mode and starting method, it provides the user unlimited possiablity.
+With editable random seed mode and starting method, it provides the user unlimited possibility.

 No coding skill required.